'Borat' star Maria Bakalova on joining the Guardians of the Galaxy and sharing scenes with Pete Davidson: 'He's an incredible actor'

 "I am making fun of myself and my generation," Bakalova confirms, while also noting that, at 26, she technically falls in the gap between millennials and Generation Z. "The moment we take ourselves too seriously, you can get into trouble because things really are not that serious!
 At the same time, Bee is not the kind of character who brings the jokes.
 She's the grounded one who is like a mirror to all of these people because she has the most objective perception of them."

 The Bodies Bodies Bodies cast also includes ex-Saturday Night Live star Pete Davidson as David, whose parents own the house where the horror movie hijinks are going down.
-"He's and incredible actor and one of the nicest people in the universe," Bakalova says of Davidson, singling out his "discipline" as one of the keys to his success as an actor.
+"He's an incredible actor and one of the nicest people in the universe," Bakalova says of Davidson, singling out his "discipline" as one of the keys to his success as an actor.

 "He really listens to what you say, and isn't just like, 'I'm gonna say my line,'" she explains.
 "He's listening to your line and then responds with the tempo.
 And he completely transitioned from being one of the sweetest people to playing one of the biggest douchebags!
 I'd be looking at him thinking, 'How is he doing it?'
 I'm a fan of his work and of him as a person, so I'm just looking forward to what he does next, because it's gonna be great."